 Pet-friendly: Yes, dogs are allowed on a lead.

-Pogradec is a safe, walkable city on the Albanian side of Lake Ohrid.
+Pogradec is a safe, small city on the Albanian side of Lake Ohrid.
 I’d recommend staying close to the lake near Sheshi Odeoni, the main waterfront square, or at least within 10 minutes of here.
-This area has some nice cafes, restaurants, and incredible water views.
+This area has some nice cafes, restaurants and calm lake views.

-There aren’t many tours of Pogradec that you can book online, so I suggest asking at your hotel when you get there.
-They will likely arrange a private tour for you.
+There aren’t many tours of Pogradec that you can book online, so the best option is to ask at your hotel when you get there.
+They will be able to arrange a private tour for you.

-However, there are tours of nearby Ohrid which is well worth taking.
-Ohrid is one of the prettiest historic cities in the Balkans and it’s only a short distance from Pogradec.
+However, there are tours of nearby Ohrid that are well worth taking.
+Ohrid is one of the prettiest historic cities in the Balkans, and it’s only a short distance from Pogradec, across the border in North Macedonia.

-This tour is a great introduction to the town of Ohrid and the lake.
+This tour is a worthwhile tour of the city of Ohrid and the lake.

 What to Expect